 Note: The average federal student loan (Federal Direct and/or Stafford Loans) principal of a borrower who entered Tulane as a first-time full-time freshman and who graduated with a bachelor's degree from Tulane between 7/1/14 and 6/30/15 was $27,849.
 Forty-two percent of those who entered Tulane as a first-time full-time freshman and who graduated with a bachelor's degree from Tulane between 7/1/14 and 6/30/15 borrowed federal student loan funding.

-Please refer to the Federal aid website for historical information on the interest rates of federal student loans.
+Please refer to the Federal aid website page on loans for historical information on the interest rates of federal student loans.